hoplaahei/hoplaahei.github.io/_posts/2013-12-23-howto-backup-dotfiles-to-github.md

 git commit -m "First dotfiles commit."
 ```

-We also sync it with our remote repository (which you must create) on github:
+5. Sync it with our remote repository (which you must create) on github:

 ```
 cd ~/.dotfiles